YallaCalculators

 Dubai Health Authority (DHA) Regulations.
 Abu Dhabi DOH and HAAD Legacy.
 Expert-reviewed UAE guide.
 Last updated January 2026.

 Health insurance in the UAE is regulated at the emirate level.
-Dubai follows Dubai Health Authority (DHA) rules; Abu Dhabi follows the Department of Health (DOH), which replaced the former HAAD.
+Dubai follows Dubai Health Authority (DHA) rules; Abu Dhabi follows the Department of Health (DOH), which replaced the former HAAD; and the five Northern Emirates follow the federal MOHRE Basic Health Insurance scheme, mandatory since 1 January 2025.
 This guide explains the main differences in minimum benefits, how to choose a plan depending on where you live or work, employer vs self-sponsored coverage, and how to navigate claims and disputes.
-References are to DHA circulars and DOH/HAAD standards.
+References are to DHA circulars, DOH standards (formerly HAAD), and the MOHRE Basic scheme.

 Dubai Health Authority (DHA) Regulations